YHKok/tp/docs/DeveloperGuide.md

     Use case ends.

 ### UC03 — Find contacts by name/role/tags
-**Goal**: Locate contacts by case-insensitive name matching or role.
+**Goal**: Locate contacts by case-insensitive name matching, role and tags.
 **Precondition**: At least one contact exists.

 **MSS**
-1. User enters `find n/NAME` or `find r/ROLE` or `find n/NAME r/ROLE` or `find t/TAG`.
+1. User enters `find n/NAME` or `find r/ROLE` or `find n/NAME r/ROLE` or `find t/TAGS` or `find n/NAME r/ROLE t/TAGS`, etc.
-2. System filters contacts whose names/role contain all provided keywords.
+2. System filters contacts whose names, role and tag (provided that corresponding fields are provided) contain any of the provided keywords.
 3. System displays the filtered list with new indices.
    Use case ends.

 **Extensions**
 * 2a.
 No matches found.
   * 2a1.
-System shows empty result with guidance to broaden search.
+System shows empty result.
   Use case ends.

 ### UC04 — Delete a contact by index